jamielliottg/Berry-Bash/instructions/6-publication.md

     <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/quiz-game/6-8-global-fields._TTH_.png"/>

-    *  **Does this skill allow users to make purchases or spend real money?** For this Berry Bible skill, the answer is no.  For future skills, make sure you answer this appropriately.
+    *  **Does this skill allow users to make purchases or spend real money?** For this Berry Bash skill, the answer is no.  For future skills, make sure you answer this appropriately.

     *  **Does this Alexa skill collect users' personal information?** Again, for this skill, the answer is no.  If you do collect information about a user, such as names, email addresses, phone numbers, and so forth, ensure that you answer Yes to this question.
         *  Answering "yes" to this question will also require you to provide a link to your Privacy Policy at the bottom of the page.